Is there a (Pseudo)Scalar at 95 GeV?: The 2HDM+s and the 2HDM+a models

 the general rotation matrix that will diagonalise the mass matrix can be expressed in terms of 3 angles as

 obtaining

-The 2HDM scenario is recovered for $\theta=\delta=0, \gamma= \beta-\alpha-\frac{\pi}{2}$, with the 2HDM aligned scenario recovered for all angles equal to zero.
-As we have seen, the use of interpreting the signals in terms of a scalar rather than a pseudoscalar is that the new scalar is also able to couple to the gauge bosons and reproduce the $\bar{b}b$ excess.
-To do this, however, we need to strictly work away from the alignment limit.
-As we have seen that it is usually problematic to have a large enough production we will focus of the best-case scenario to reproduce the signal and set
+The 2HDM scenario is recovered for $\theta=\delta=0, \gamma= \beta-\alpha-\frac{\pi}{2}$, with the 2HDM alignment limit scenario recovered for all angles equal to zero.
+As we have seen, the benefit of interpreting the signals in terms of a scalar rather than a pseudoscalar is that the new scalar is also able to couple to the gauge bosons and reproduce the $\bar{b}b$ excess.
+To do this, however, we need to work strictly away from the alignment limit. \\ \\

+As discussed in Section 2.2, it is usually difficult in the 2HDM+s to have sufficiently large production rates to reproduce the LEP $b\bar{b}$ signal.
+As such, we focus on a benchmark case that should provide a best-case scenario to reproduce this signal:

-where the naming convention for $\delta$ is chosen as, for $\gamma=0$, the angle $-(\delta+\frac{\pi}{2})$ \ has the same impact as $\alpha-\beta$ has in the standard 2HDM. \\ \\ The expressions for the fields $h^0,H^0,s^0$ in this limit are:
+where the naming convention for $\delta$ is chosen as, for $\gamma=0$, the angle $-(\delta+\frac{\pi}{2})$ \ has the same impact as $\alpha-\beta$ has in the standard 2HDM.
+The expressions for the fields $h^0,H^0,s^0$ in this limit are:

 Finally, the modifiers to the gauge boson couplings can be read from Eq. \ref{eq:hstates} as